 When you first begin wearing your hearing device, your own voice may sound different, and even funny.
 This is because hearing devices also amplify your own voice.
 Some have compared the sensation of hearing their own voice through their hearing device to hearing a recording of themselves.
 While a hearing device is optimized for speech, it will amplify all sounds in that range, and that includes your own voice.
 The hearing device may occlude or plug your ear canal which can also make your voice sound different.
 This is known as the occlusion effect — sounding like you’re in a barrel - and it takes few days to adjust.
 If your own voice continues to sound funny - you may try a different ear tip.
 An assortment of ear tips is included in your hearing device kit.

 Dealing with whistling (feedback)

 Always make sure the ear tip is securely attached to the hearing device before you insert the earpiece in the ear.
-Lubricating the tips with water also helps, as is making sure your ears are clear of wax and other debris.
-Readjusting the setting of your hearing device is another option.
+Make sure your ears are clear of wax and other debris.
+Adjusting the setting of your hearing device is another option.

-You may need to readjust the settings of your device during the trial period to improve your hearing experience or deal with whistling.
+You may need to adjust the settings of your device during the trial period to improve your hearing experience or deal with whistling.